Changes in British English pronunciation during the twentieth century

 paralinguistic

-and prosodic processes can cut across phonological "rules" has resulted
+and prosodic processes could cut across phonological "rules" resulted

 in many complaints about broadcasters including the onetime favourite